Marilyn AvilaCANDIDATE FOR NC HOUSE - DISTRICT 40

 Honesty means having the courage to say “no,” the strength to face the truth, and will to do the right thing, just because it's right.
-Marilyn will bring that to the NC Senate.
+Marilyn will bring that to the NC House.

 Marilyn has a strong sense of right and wrong.
 Her values are her decision-making framework.
 She takes responsibility for her action and their consequences.

 Marilyn has the vision to see others where they are and develop an actionable plan to help them along the journey of awareness, confidence, and fulfillment.

 Marilyn is a capable legislator who has built the relationships and knows the legislative process in order to effectively advocate for her constituents.